What Should be in a J-1 Physician Contract?

 Some states either require or don’t require many things.
 I’m going through what everyone will have and a few things that vary from state to state.
 First, the J-1 contract must contain sites where the J-1 physician will be working and the services they’ll be providing.
 It must state that the J-1 physician must start within 90 days of receiving the J-1 visa waiver.
 Since I’m in Arizona, I’m going through the Arizona department of health services.
 The requirements for the contract, and get into what varies from state to state.
 It must be for three years—that goes for any state.
 It must express that the J-1 physician will work a minimum of 40 hours on average.

 That must be in every contract in every state.
 Then the employer and J-1 physician must both sign the agreement.
 Those are just the bare-bones things that must be in every J-1 contract.

-Some of the things that change state to state, and this might help a J-1 physician that’s looking in multiple states for different opportunities.
-Arizona, for instance, prohibits any kind of non-compete in the agreement.
-Arizona does allow, and they do enforce reasonable non-competes for physicians in the state, but they prohibit them in a J-1 contract and that kind of can change state to state of whether it needs to be in there or doesn’t.
-If the contract changes in some way, if there’s an amendment, the amendment must still reach those basic amendment requirements.
-Then if it is amended, then generally it must be run through the state’s health department or whoever is overseeing the contract as well.
+Some of the things that change from state to state.
+And this might help a J-1 physician looking in multiple states for different opportunities.
+Arizona, for instance, prohibits any non-compete in the agreement.
+Arizona does allow and enforce reasonable non-competes for J-1 physicians in the state, but they prohibit them in a J-1 contract.
+Which can change from state to state whether it needs to be in there or not.
+If the contract changes in some way, if there’s an amendment, it must still reach those basic amendment requirements.
+If they amend it, they must run it through the state’s health department or whoever oversees the contract.

 Visa Petition Approved Medical Contract